jdautell/data-analyst-portfolio/telemedicine_case_study/telemedicine_case_study.md

 ## 4. Analyze

 ### Key Findings:
 - **Telemedicine Adoption Over Time:** The dual-axis line chart displays a dynamic trajectory in telemedicine adoption for both adults and households with children.
-There's a pronounced surge in September 2021, punctuated by occasional declines in months like July 2021, January 2022, April 2022, and July 2022.
+Both lines follow a similar pattern.
+There is a pronounced surge in September 2021, punctuated by occasional declines in months like July 2021, January 2022, April 2022, and July 2022.
 - **Telemedicine Usage by Age Group:** Telemedicine adoption seems to rise with age, but the oldest groups, especially those 80 and above, demonstrate greater variability in their usage, as highlighted by a heightened standard deviation.
 - **State-wise Analysis:** The east and west coasts of the U.S. exhibit higher telemedicine usage, whereas central America, particularly the less populated or more rural states, shows reduced uptake.
 - **Income Level Analysis:** A U-shaped pattern emerges across income brackets, with individuals earning less than $35,000 and those earning more than $200,000 exhibiting above-average telemedicine utilization.
 - **Variability in Usage:** Age groups "60 - 69 years" and "70 years and above" displayed higher variability in telemedicine usage, suggesting diverse adoption patterns within these demographics.

 ![image](https://github.com/jdautell/data-analyst-portfolio/assets/132599194/b30ca2d9-22a9-4e23-84a5-90b40202f7f1)

 [Link to my Tableau Dashboard](https://public.tableau.com/app/profile/jordan.dautelle/viz/COVID-19TelemedicineDemographicCaseStudy/Dashboard1)